biouno/biouno.github.io/_posts/2014-04-28-ropensci-in-jenkins.md

 </center>

 Now click the "Add build step" and select "Execute R script".
 That will add a textarea where you can write your R script.
-Let's copy and paste the taxize example from rOpenSci, with one modeification to create a PNG with the tree.
+Let's copy and paste the taxize example from rOpenSci, with one modification to create a PNG with the tree.

 <!--more-->